shivasaib/Bank-Customer-Churn-Prediction/README.md

 # Banking-Customer-Churn-Prediction

-Predicting customer churn of bank using Machine Learning models
+Build a machine learning model to predict customer churn of a bank.

 ## Contents of Notebook: